Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 6. Vultr — Best for DevOps-Confident Teams Optimizing Cost

-Vultr is essentially DigitalOcean's scrappier competitor, and that's not a knock — it's actually a compliment.
-Their compute pricing is often slightly cheaper, they have more global locations (32+ regions in 2026), and their bare metal options give infrastructure-heavy teams real flexibility.
-If your team is comfortable in the terminal and wants maximum control over cost optimization, Vultr deserves a serious look.
+Vultr is like DigitalOcean's scrappier cousin, and that's a compliment.
+Their compute pricing is often slightly lower, they have more global locations (32+ regions in 2026), and their bare metal options give infrastructure-heavy teams real control.
+If your team lives in the terminal and wants to minimize costs, Vultr deserves a serious look.

-The platform has matured considerably over the past few years.
-Managed Kubernetes, managed databases, object storage, and a solid API all feature prominently now.
-They don't match DigitalOcean's documentation quality — and honestly, that gap is real and worth factoring in if your team is learning as they go — but the product itself is comparable and sometimes cheaper for equivalent specs.
+They've matured quite a bit.
+Managed Kubernetes, managed databases, object storage, and a solid API are all here now.
+They don't quite match DigitalOcean's documentation — and that gap matters if your team is learning as you go — but the product itself is comparable and sometimes cheaper at equivalent specs.

 Key Features: